10 Best Internships for High School Students

 Note.
 For the Fall/Spring Term, you must be a New York City resident and be enrolled in high school.

-Internships at the Treasury give students the opportunity to collect, analyze, and present policy data, as well as conduct research and summarize academic literature and news important for priority missions.
-This is a great program to build a solid foundation for a future career in international policy.
-Through these internships, you get the chance to gain research and analytical skills as well as management and organizational skills through interactions with Treasury colleagues and other U.S. government agencies.
+Internships at the Treasury allow students to collect, analyze, and present policy data, conduct research, and summarize academic literature and news important for priority missions.
+This is a great program to build a foundation for a future career in international policy.
+Through these internships, you get the chance to gain management and organizational skills through interactions with Treasury colleagues and other U.S. government agencies.
 You can choose to work in any one of the several offices that make up the Treasury Departmental Offices (headquarters).

 Acceptance Rate: Around 10-12%